 Leading the effort to usher in autonomous vehicles

 “As an engineer, it’s great to be able to work in such proximity to the real world to make the lives of many people safer and less stressful,” Birk says.
 Schultz seconds that notion: “Our work has a direct impact on the everyday lives of many people, which is motivating.

 It’s a privilege to be able to play a leading role in co-creating the future at such an early stage in our careers.”
 The next milestone on the road to the self-driving system — the fourth generation of the multi purpose camera — already awaits the duo’s attention.

 Matthias Birk and Andreas Schulz

-Project managers, Function and Algorithms, Video Perception, Chassis Systems Control, Bosch
+Project managers, Function and Algorithms, Video Perception, Cross-Domain Computing Solutions, Bosch